farirpgs/fari-games/_games/charge-rpg.md

 # Fiction First | Mechanics

 [GAME_NAME] is a "fiction first" kind of game.
-You first tell the story, and look at the rules afterwards to see if something needs to happen on the mechanics side.
+This means that the GM and the players will tell a story, and look at the rules afterwards to see if something needs to be resolved using the game's mechanics.

-The mechanics are there to help you resolve situation where you basically don't know the direct answers to a question.
-They are a toolbox
+View the mechanics as a toolbox that you can use.
+They are there you resolve situation where you basically don't know the direct answers to a question.

 _Will this character find what they are looking for, can that character convince this merchant to talk, how will this faction react to this big event, etc._

+Sometimes, those situation are resolved with a mechanic that relies on the PC's proficiencies, while other times they might be resolved with mechanics that relies on strait up luck!

+The reason we do this is to create a "wow feeling" in unknown situations.
+While the story is created by everyone at the table, the mechanics will act as a guide that will drive the narrative forward with unexpected outcomes.

+Those mechanics mostly rely on figuring out what is happening and what are the risks.
+Than a set of six sided dice are rolled, results are interpreted and the story continue.

-## Rolling Dice
+# Rolling Dice | Mechanics

 [GAME_NAME] uses six-sided dice.
 You roll several at once and read the **single highest result**.